ign5oc/Skid-list/README.md

  2: Mython: don't know all i know is he "recoded" all of joeleoli's plugin.

- 3: 325k: Claims code as his own.
+ 3: 325k: Claims code as his own, and he talks shit on other servers cores calling them "notifyz" core calling real devs skids.

  4: Kipes: upractice skid.